coleifer/peewee/docs/peewee/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Let's retrieve Grandma's record from the database.
-To get a single record from the database, use :py:meth:`Select.get`:
+To get a single record from the database, use :meth:`Select.get`:

 .. code-block:: python

    grandma = Person.select().where(Person.name == 'Grandma L.').get()

-We can also use the equivalent shorthand :py:meth:`Model.get`:
+We can also use the equivalent shorthand :meth:`Model.get`:

 .. code-block:: python